Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-{As a general consideration, if one aims} to obtain information on the solutions over an arbitrarily long -- possibly infinite -- time scale, then one either manages to provide an upper bound on the growth of the Sobolev norm which is non-uniform in time, as, for instance, in refs.~\citenum{Bou96b,Staff,Pl,BPVT} and references therein, or one has to restrict the analysis to special solutions.
+As a general consideration, if one aims to obtain information on the solutions over an arbitrarily long -- possibly infinite -- time scale, then one either manages to provide an upper bound on the growth of the Sobolev norm which is non-uniform in time, as, for instance, in \cite{Bou96b,Staff,Pl,BPVT} and references therein, or one has to restrict the analysis to special solutions.
+In fact, many authors proved the existence of solutions exhibiting unstable behaviour in various contexts; see for instance \cite{CKSTT,HPTV,HGP,GHHMP} and references therein.
+Also the existence of recurrent solutions -- that is solutions which are either periodic or quasi-periodic or almost-periodic in time -- has been widely studied starting from the pioneering results from the early nineties~\cite{K,K2,K3,W,CW,B1,P,kupo}, which laid down the foundations and have been thereafter fruitfully extended to a number of cases, either in higher dimension settings~\cite{Bann,GY,EK,GXY} or for unbounded nonlinearities~\cite{IPT,BBM,BBHM}, only to mention a few.
+All the literature mentioned above concerns only the first two kinds of recurrent solutions, the case of almost-periodic solutions being much harder to deal with.